 Physical Indicators

 The physical manifestations of drug addiction are complex.
 Look for unexplained weight fluctuations, dilated or constricted pupils, and erratic sleep patterns.
-Skin issues, including sores, acne, or rapid aging, might surface.
+Skin issues, including sores, acne, or rapid ageing, might surface.
 Track changes in motor skills, coordination, and speech, as substances can impair these functions.
 Frequent nosebleeds or runny noses can hint at specific drug use.
 Overall, lethargy, tremors, and persistent flu-like symptoms may make their presence felt.

 Emotional Signs